On This Page:

 If you are still having problems, contact the IT Help Center and notify your instructor so that we can help you and keep track of Moodle issues.

-On either side are Blocks you can use to navigate in Moodle, see upcoming assignments, see a calendar, link to library resources, and more, depending on what your instructor has added to the course.
+Blocks appear on the right side when there is adequate screen space., or on a narrow screen, Blocks move below the column of Sections.
+You can use Blocks to navigate within your course, see upcoming assignments, see a calendar, link to library resources, and more, depending on what your instructor has added to the course.

 - Look for a confirmation screen to make sure your assignment is submitted.
 (This might look different depending on the kind of assignment.)